ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 # 👉👉 *Under-The-Hood*: Existing commands also used by this system:

-## Various commands that were already a part of my “Clairevironment”.
+## Various commands that were already a part of my “Clairevironment”:

 ### Click to expand: